-Jonathan Stewart is an NFL running back for the Carolina Panthers.
-As a highly sought after top prospect and one of the highest rated offensive players in the country he was selected by the Panthers in the first round (13th overall) of the 2008 NFL Draft.
+Jonathan Stewart is an NFL running back for the New York Giants.
+As a highly sought after top prospect and one of the highest rated offensive players in the country, he was selected by the Panthers in the first round (13th overall) of the 2008 NFL Draft.
 That season Stewart helped lead his team to a 12-4 record, making it to the divisional playoffs.

 During his 2009 NFL Season, Stewart set a team record rushing 206 yards in a 41-9 win over the Giants, and earned FedEx Ground Player of the week honors.
 Stewart finished the season with 1,133 yards and 10 touchdowns on 221 carries.
 Those statistics made Stewart and fellow running back Deangelo Williams the first rushing duo in NFL history to rush for 1,100 yards apiece.
 The pair held the nickname “Double Trouble” in honor of their accomplishments.